Nystya/Licenta/README.md

 This will create the DB schema required to index ODC data and add the ls_usgs_level1_scene product.

+If you want to use an already existing PostgreSQL install, all you have to do is change the env variables in the docker-compose file.

 After the containers are running and the DB has been initialized, you can start indexing data using **make index**.
 Please note that you should change the indexing extents directly in the Makefile.